tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 The tone of this post unlike those in the past, is going to be realistic, which is code for informal.
 I intend to keep the mood light and upbeat with comic images and GIFs while talking about a very serious topic that is the cause of these uncertain times.

 Now, a lot of the COVID-19 posts tend to live on two extremes.
-They either become too technical too quickly, or merely enlist a bunch of statistics without any explanation, jump to conclusions and start to resemble popular culture magazine articles.
+They either become too technical too quickly, or merely enlist a bunch of statistics without any explanation, jump to conclusions and start resembling popular culture magazine articles.

 I've tried to maintain a balance.
 The aim is to boil things down to their simplest forms while not being wrong, and be able to explain the relevant science to anyone, anywhere, regardless of their background.